raspberrypilearning/your-codeclub-story/en/step_5.md

 --- task ---

-Once you have generated a story or two, get ready to share one with the group!
+Once you've generated a story or two, get ready to share one with the group!

 Was your story low, medium, or high temperature?